fbpx

 The first section – titled “Movement, Marriage and Mississippi” – records Walker’s time in Jackson in the 1960s while she was partners with Melvyn Leventhal, a Jewish lawyer for the NAACP, in the first legal interracial marriage in Mississippi.
 Many of the entries were written in the large backyard of a house in north Jackson and show Walker working through states-of-mind that will be familiar to any artist. – confidence, self-consciousness, and ambition.

-“How odd it is – I am trouble writing honestly or well,” Walker writes at one point.
+“How odd it is – I am having trouble writing honestly or well,” Walker writes at one point.
 “Could it be because I dared mention to Mel that I might one day publish this journal?”

-The section begins in 1965 with the 32nd anniversary of Walker's – a time, she remarks, “that seems so long to live with someone and still enjoy being with them occasionally.”
+The section begins in 1965 with the 32nd anniversary of Walker’s parents – a time, she remarks, “that seems so long to live with someone and still enjoy being with them occasionally.”

 In the next entry, Walker is on an airplane, flying south from New York to Atlanta for an orientation for student members of the Southern Christian Leadership Conference.
 It’s the first time Walker – who grew up in rural Georgia, the eighth child of sharecroppers and valedictorian of her segregated high school – returned South since she left to attend Sarah Lawrence College.